geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > For each write request, it will need to reach the relational database.

 For instance, every purchase by the customer must be stored in the relational database.
-For all the browsing, which should be 80-90% or more of the traffic we can use NoSQL databases for more software scalability.
+In case of all the browsing, which should be 80-90% or more of the traffic we can use NoSQL databases for more software scalability.

 #### Eventual consistency and CAP Theorem